ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScreenOverlayContainer.rst

 IScreenOverlayContainer
 =======================

-.. py:class:: IScreenOverlayContainer
+.. py:class:: ansys.stk.core.graphics.IScreenOverlayContainer

    object

    The interface for screen overlays that contain a collection of other overlays.
 This interface is implemented by ScreenOverlayManager and ScreenOverlay.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IScreenOverlayContainer

 Overview
 --------